 Recent policy discussions in developed market economies, including the US, have suggested an increasing role of the state in providing employment opportunities or social insurance.
-Examples of proposals that have been put forward, are: (i) guaranteed employment; (ii) basic universal income..
-This paper finds evidence which is consistent with the communist system providing social insurance also via guaranteed employment.
+Examples of proposals that have been put forward, are: (i) guaranteed employment;7 (ii) basic universal income.8.
+This paper finds evidence which is consistent with the communist system providing social insurance also via guaranteed, and in the case of the communist system, also compulsory employment.